-The NHS and local authorities across Buckinghamshire, Oxfordshire and Berkshire West (BOB) are working together to support delivery of NHS England’s Five Year Forward View, which is a national plan to deliver better health, better patient care and improved NHS efficiency.
+The NHS and local authorities across Buckinghamshire, Oxfordshire and Berkshire West (BOB) are working together to support delivery of NHS England’s Five Year Forward View, along with the Next Steps on the NHS Five Year Forward View to deliver better health, better patient care and improved NHS efficiency.

 An STP footprint is the term being used to describe the geographic areas on which the plans are based.
 In our case that is Buckinghamshire, Oxfordshire and Berkshire West.
 There are 44 STP footprints across England in total.